ShiftLeftSecurity/bctrace/README.md

 # io.shiftleft:bctrace

-An extensible framework for creating production-ready java agents aimed at tracing and changing the behaviour of java applications without changing their source code.
+An extensible framework for creating production-ready **java agents**.

 `bctrace` exposes a simple event-driven programming model, built around the `Hook` abstraction, and saves the developer from the complexity of dealing with bytecode manipulation.

-**Use cases:**

 It offers a set of high level primitives targeted at: